BlockScience/MSML/research_notes/2024-04-15 Guided Example.md

 - They only have control over the allocation percentages at any given time between bonds and stocks.
 - Any time a trade is conducted, a commission fee of 30 basis points (.30%) will be taken out on both sell orders and buy orders.
 - The returns of both stocks and bonds are assumed to be randomly distributed (although this could of course be extended to get more accurate measures), and can be parameterized by $\mu_s$, $\sigma_s$, $\mu_b$ and $\sigma_b$.

+## Getting Started with a Base Directory

+- We can begin by forking the [starter repo](https://github.com/BlockScience/MSML/tree/main/examples/StarterRepo) into a directory and removing the "model" folder since we are just doing a spec today.
+- We will also clear out the reports folder to start fresh.